arpittiwari24/gym-page/README.md

-This is a gym page bult using react.js, typescript and tailwindcss.
+This is a gym page built using react.js, typescript and tailwindcss.